MIROC-DOC/model_description/md_en/modelstruct.md

 `*    [ONCE]`
 The following is the part to be done only once on the first call

-Sentence numbers are assigned to each block in the thousands, I'm guessing as structurally as possible.
+Sentence numbers are assigned to each block in the thousands, and are applied as structurally as possible.

 ## Naming Rules.